statnet/COVID-JustOneFriend/README.md

 ### Instructions

 SocDistNets.Rmd contains all of the code.

-Render it in html.
+To make changes appear on the GitHub page site:
+1. Knit to HTML (SocDistNets.html)
+2. Move SocDistNets.html into the docs folder, delete old index.html, and rename SocDistNets.html to index.html.

-Feel free to clone and send me pull requests.
+Feel free to clone and send pull requests.

-More here soon.

-Steve Goodreau
+Steve Goodreau et al.